 Are new strategies required for operators to remain competitive?
 Can telcos sustain their traditional revenue streams, and what role will wholesale play in the wider communication and media industry?
 Angela Partington explores how wholesale models might evolve.

+It sounds like a simple enough question: what will the future hold for wholesale?
+But as with all ‘simple’ questions, things are seldom as clear as you might first imagine – and not always for the reasons you’d expect.
 One of the key challenges in determining the future direction of the wholesale market is to define where it stands at present.
 While the telecoms industry might consider the definition of wholesale to be clear, wholesale’s boundaries appear to be a little malleable.
 As Stephan Beckert, VP of strategy for analyst TeleGeography, puts it: “Wholesale is a very loosely defined concept.”

 All about the labels

 While terminology alone should not be relied upon to define the prospects of an industry, it was striking that a number of key market players who spoke to Capacity about the subject distanced themselves from the notion of being a pure ‘wholesaler’.
 Allan Chan, VP of mobility services at Tata Communications, was perhaps the clearest when questioned on the subject: “We typically don’t call this a wholesale business, or a wholesale model, any more.
 The business model is changing.”
 James Heard, president of Europe for Level 3, was a little more inclusive in his definition: “Our focus is on providing a suite of wholesale and enterprise and content services to our customer base.”
 But he did justify his broader perspective with some figures: when he joined Level 3 four years ago, 90% of their European business was wholesale-focussed; today, 27% of revenues come from the enterprise or corporate marketplace.